striblab/datadrop/201608111-rochester/Readme.md

-Star Tribune - Irish immigration to Minnesota, and where their descendants live today
+Star Tribune - Redoing Rochester: Where has investment for the DMC gone so far?
 ================

 by CJ Sinner